Make your emails accessible to everyone

 Screen readers struggle with interpreting text embedded in images.

-• Screen readers interpret content correctly
+• Screen readers (and therefore recipients) can interpret your content correctly.

 Stop doing this